 Should You Buy Jordan Belfort Course?

 If you’re selling clothes at Primark with next to zero commissions and have no dreams to move ahead in life, this is for sure not for you.

 Who Is It Good For?

 I feel this course is best for intermediate and advanced salespeople.

-Beginners can use the mindsets and self-help part of the course but might miss some of the nuances.
+True beginners can use the mindsets and self-help part of the course.